kirstymcnaught/OptiKeyWiki/Home.md

-OptiKey is an free (and open source) assistive on-screen keyboard for Windows, with built in speech capabilities.
+OptiKey is a free, open source, assistive on-screen keyboard which runs on Windows.
+It was designed to be used with an eye-tracking device to bring keyboard control, mouse control and speech to people with Amyotrophic Lateral Sclerosis (ALS) / Motor Neuron Disease (MND).
+There is support for assistive buttons, as well as more conventional devices like the mouse and keyboard, opening up to everyone the ability to fully interact with a computer and communicate freely.

 ![The OptiKey keyboard showing the light and dark themes](http://juliussweetland.github.io/OptiKey/images/Keyboards_Alpha_Showing_Light_And_Dark_Themes.png)